testdeck/testdeck-site/pages/guide/test-context.md

 {:.toc}
 ## Test Context

-For functional mocha tests, test and suite contexts are passed through the `this` to the test and suite functions.
+For functional mocha tests, the test and suite functions get a context passed as `this`.
+To obtain it in `@testdeck/mocha`, use the `context` symbol as follows:

-In `@testdeck/mocha` these are available on the class and instance objects, assigned on a `context` symbol.

-Here is how to access them:

 {% highlight TypeScript lineos %}
-mport { suite, test, context } from "@testdeck/mocha";
+import { suite, test, context } from "@testdeck/mocha";

+@suite
-@suite class SuiteContext {
+class SuiteContext {

     static async before() {
         this[context].timeout(50);
     }

     @test
     testHasContext(done) {
         this[context].timeout(50);